foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 <details><summary>Why do I need to upgrade my account to Pay As You Go? ▼</summary>

-  As of September 2021 (possibly earlier), Oracle disables the `Always Free` A1 Ampere instances used in this guide after roughly 60 days unless an account has been upgraded to Pay As You Go.
+  As of September 2021 (possibly earlier), Oracle terminates the `Always Free` A1 Ampere instances used in this guide after roughly 60 days unless an account has been upgraded to Pay As You Go.
 This is confirmed in their FAQ under the [*What happens when my Free Trial expires or my credits are used up?*](https://www.oracle.com/cloud/free/faq.html#:~:text=What%20happens%20when%20my%20Free%20Trial%20expires%20or%20my%20credits%20are%20used%20up%3F) heading:

   >Resources identified as Always Free will not be reclaimed.
 After your Free Trial expires, you'll continue to be able to use and manage your existing Always Free resources, and can create new Always Free resources according to tenancy limits.
   >However, Ampere A1 Compute instances are disabled when your trial ends and then deleted (terminated) after 30 days, unless you upgrade to a paid account.
 To continue using Arm-based compute instances as an Always Free user, you must delete your existing Ampere A1 Compute instances and create new Ampere A1 Compute instances.